-A request must sufficiently describe a public record so as to enable County personnel to identify and find the requested public record.
+A request must sufficiently describe a public record so as to enable Prosecutor's Office personnel to identify and find the requested public record.

-Written requests for public records may be submitted in person or by mail to any County office.
+Written requests for public records may be submitted in person or by mail to the Prosecutor's Office.
 Requests may also be submitted electronically by fax and email.
 Upon their receipt, requests for public records shall be promptly forwarded to the FOIA Coordinator for processing.
+Email requests must be sent to prosecutor@masoncounty.net.

 A person may request that public records be provided on non-paper physical media, emailed or other otherwise provided to him or her in digital form in lieu of paper copies.
-The County will comply with the request only if it possesses the necessary technological capability to provide records in the requested non-paper physical media format.
+The Prosecutor's Office will comply with the request only if it possesses the necessary technological capability to provide records in the requested non-paper physical media format.

-A person may subscribe to future issues of public records that are created, issued or disseminated by Mason County on a regular basis.
+A person may subscribe to future issues of public records that are created, issued or disseminated by the Prosecutor's Office on a regular basis.
 A subscription is valid for up to 6 months and may be renewed by the subscriber.